NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

   <div class="col-md-1">
   </div>
   <div class="col-md-10">
-    <p style="font-family: arial">Inspired by Enlightened Savage, Devotion ($3/day) promotes conversation on 'value of food over price of branding' as a counterweight to Andy Warhol's (in)famous Campbell's Soup series.
+    <p style="font-family: arial">Inspired by Enlightened Savage, Devotion ($3/day) is a multisensory experience promotes conversation on 'value of food over price of branding' as a counterweight to Andy Warhol's (in)famous Campbell's Soup series.

 	while proposing an answer to the common critiques, "How is this art?" and "I could have done that."

 	Unassuming by design, Devotion captures the unseen discipline of the artist's process into a portrait of humanity every person can relate to: our need for food.
-More specifically, the dedication it takes to dig out raw inspiration from deep within oneself.
-Pushing the intangible into our shared space to leave a message for others to interpret themselves.
-Hunger is the vehicle.
+	More specifically, the dedication it takes to mine raw inspiration from deep within oneself.
+Pushing the intangible into our shared space to instill a message for others to interpret in their own way.
+Using hunger as the vehicle, just like creativity does.

 	Devotion ($3/day) was created out of necessity to survive.
 A diet designed to minimize myself, maximize my time, while scraping together enough energy to dedicate everything I am to expressing a vision that refuses to quiet.
 Seering images pounding on the core of my being, screaming to get out.
 Ripping away everything I am to reveal the beauty beneath.
 	This is the artist's process.
 Over and over again until the portrait is complete.